jetstack/navigator/docs/proposals/pilot-resource.md

 A new Pilot control loop will be introduced in order to:

-* **Reconcile the status of Pilots** - by requiring the Pilots set a `Ready` condition periodically, the pilot controller will mark Pilots as non-ready after an elapsed period since the last heartbeat has passed.

-* **Pilot garbage collection** - when a pod gets deleted due to a scale down event, the corresponding Pilot resource should be deleted in order to prevent an old configuration being used upon next startup if a later scale up event is performed.
-When a Pilot has no corresponding Pod resource, and has not been modified for a configured duration, the Pilot resource will be deleted.
+##### Pilot garbage collection

+The pilot garbage collector should run periodically for each Pilot resource to see the last time it was started, and if there is a corresponding pod with the same name.
+If there is not for a configured duration, it is assumed the Pilot has been removed due to a scale down event and the Pilot should be deleted.

+If this is not the case, this should trigger the application controller to create a new Pilot resource with the configuration required at the time of pod creation.

+##### Pilot status reconciliation

+If a Pilot has not update it's Ready or Status field within a configured duration, the status of the resource should be updated to set the fields to a not ready state.

 ### pilots